SEU-ALLEN-codebase/full_spectrum_sources/arbors/README.md

 ### Arbor plotting[`./analyses`]
 1. Generate the feature dotted heatmap for arbor features: Turn on the specific plotting functions in the script `arbor_analyzer_r2.py`.
 2. Other panels can be found in the R scripts and ipython notebook files in the `analyses` directory.
-Related input and intermediate files can be found in `../../data_notebook/arbors`
+Related input and intermediate files can be found in `../../data_notebook/arbors`.
+The examplar and intermediate files are stored at `data/Fig5`